What is the Best Belt Sander? (Handheld Models and More) (2023)

 Your sander’s speed settings determine how fast the operation will go.
 Most of the time, you’ll see it labeled with “no load” specifications, which means it’s the speed you’ll get when the machine isn’t in contact with the material yet.

-We suggest buying products with variable speed configurations if you want most speed adjustments and control over your sanding equipment.
+I suggest opting for units with variable speed configurations if you want most speed adjustments and control over your sanding equipment.
 It’s also helpful when you’re constantly working with different materials.

 Handheld or Benchtop Belt Sander?